alexm-philipp/menuapp/README.md

 Overview:
 A menu application that allows you to create and edit menus.
 Add items with title, description and price or just titles.
-Create menu that is run hosted at a unique URL.
+Create menu that is hosted at a unique URL.
 Each unique URL has QR Code and download link.
 Sign up and Registration.